 Thinking this was our only option; we went to the closest Auto Plan and tried for an A to B permit to drive to Alberta.
 After hours of trying to convince them to give us the permit we were finally authorised to drive the van!

 We set off straight away trying to get a start on the long 12-hour drive we had ahead of us.
 As it started to get dark, Jared turned on the headlights that quickly turned into a nightmare.
 The whole dashboard started flickering; indicators, brake lights and seatbelt light all saying they were on.
-MOTHER F*****!
 We decided to just pullover for the night near a town called Hope.
-Just off the highway, down the quiet road we parked the van along side a flowing river in amongst lush green trees and mountains.
+Just off the highway, down the quiet road.
+We parked the van along side a flowing river in amongst lush green trees and mountains.
 It was pretty beautiful.

 And then we were hit with another bomb to the face…

 To get the van registered in Alberta we needed a proof of residence AND an insurance inspection done on the car.
 We were told the insurance inspection was a piece of cake just checking tires, windscreen and brakes so I booked us in to get it looked at on Wednesday and changed our address at the bank with our friend’s address.
-Halfway there we kept telling ourselves and we spent the next few days just enjoying Banff.
+“It’s nearly all over”, we kept telling ourselves and we spent the next few days just enjoying Banff.